-Although adherence to a common model makes use easier for the consumer and benefits both application and device manufacturers, vendors need to differentiate their products by adding features and capabilities.
-A model that is limited to a common subset of elements and operations does not provide adequate benefit to PWG members.
-The modeling approach is designed to easily be extended with vendor specific features.
-The extended capabilities will be discoverable and the application of appropriate features will be easily incorporated into job submissions.
-Furthermore, the PWG MFD Semantic Model is structured to allow a mechanism for revisions to accommodate the inclusion of additional features.
-These features may be extensions that are sufficiently common to be incorporated in the core MFD model, or they may be new features made possible by new technology or made necessary by Consumer requirements.
-Along with extension capability, the model allows for subsets so that resource-constrained or low cost products can be fully integrated into any environment supporting the model.
+- 43 Although adherence to a common model makes use easier for the consumer and benefits both - 44 application and device manufacturers, vendors need to differentiate their products by adding unique - 45 features and capabilities.
+A model that is limited to a common subset of elements and operations does - 46 not provide adequate benefit to PWG members.
+The modeling approach is designed to easily be - 47 extended with vendor specific features.
+The extended capabilities will be discoverable and the - 48 application of appropriate features will be easily incorporated into job submissions.
+Furthermore, the - 49 PWG MFD Semantic Model is structured to allow a mechanism for revisions to accommodate the - 50 inclusion of additional features.
+These features may be extensions that are sufficiently common to be - 51 incorporated in the core MFD model, or they may be new features made possible by new technology or - 52 made necessary by Consumer requirements.
+Along with extension capability, the model allows for - 53 compliant implementations of defined feature subsets so that resource-constrained or low cost - 54 products can be fully integrated into any environment supporting the model.

-Value of Web Services Mapping
+55 Value of Web Services Mapping

-Although many protocol bindings are possible, there are many benefits to Web Services.
-The Web Services approach (i.e. SOAP protocol and XML data binding) enables a wider range of tools to be used to implement client and server applications.
-Even if WSDL or SOAP tools are not used, the XML Schema that describes the message bodies can be used to validate and parse the messages.
-Furthermore, there is a benefit for development engineers in that XML makes the protocol and any stored document instances human readable.

-WS-Discovery provides for the discovery of devices and its hosted services in an ad hoc environment.
-WS-Discovery can be used in concert with other discovery/Service Location mechanisms (e.g. UDDI, WS-Discovery Remote Extensions, Bonjour) to accommodate discovery in managed environments, enterprises or the Internet.

-WS-Security[WSS] provides for both connection and message based security.
-It codifies mechanisms for message integrity and confidentiality.
-This provides a mechanism for associating security tokens with message content.

-WS-Eventing[WSE] can provide a common framework for event subscription management and delivery.
-This will provide connect ion oriented event delivery.
-Extensions are possible to provide a lighter weight event delivery if SOAP over UDP can be applied as a protocol binding for event delivery.
+- 56 Although many protocol bindings are possible, there are many benefits especially in the area of Web - 57 Services.
+The Web Services approach (i.e. SOAP protocol and XML data binding) enables a wider range of - tools to be used to implement client and server applications.
+Many vendors already have a Web Services - 59 framework implemented on their platforms; the addition of new Web Services can be done with - 60 reduced effort compared to other protocol bindings.
+Even if WSDL or SOAP tools are not used, the XML - 61 Schema that describes the message bodies can be used to validate and parse the messages. - 62 Furthermore, there is a benefit for development engineers in that XML makes the protocol and any - 63 stored document instances human readable.
+Web Services brings with it a suite of standard protocols - 64 and best practices that can be leveraged to provide useful features in an MFD protocol. - 65 WS-Discovery provides for the discovery of devices and its hosted services in an ad hoc environment. - 66 WS-Discovery can be used in concert with other discovery/Service Location mechanisms (e.g. UDDI, WS- - 67 Discovery Remote Extensions, Bonjour) to accommodate discovery in managed environments, - 68 enterprises or the Internet. - 69 WS-Security[WSS] provides for both connection and message based security.
+It codifies mechanisms for - 70 message integrity and confidentiality.
+This provides a mechanism for associating security tokens with - 71 message content. - 72 WS-Eventing[WSE] can provide a common framework for event subscription management and delivery. - 73 This will provide connection oriented event delivery.
+Extensions are possible to provide a lighter weight - event delivery if SOAP over UDP can be applied as a protocol binding for event delivery.

+P. Zehler, W. Wagner
-WS-Addressing [WSA] will provide a protocol independent means to identify an instance of an MFD.
-Included in the WS-Addressing specification are Web Service header elements that can be used to route messages in an asynchronous implementation.
-Devices Profile for Web Services [DPWS] provides a common profile for secure Web service messaging, discovery, description, and eventing on resource-constrained devices.

-Web Services Business Process Execution Language [BPEL] defines a language for specifying business process behavior based on Web Services.
-This language can integrate MFDs as on and off ramps for documents in workflows including those in the office.
+- 75 WS-Addressing [WSA] will provide a protocol independent means to identify an instance of an MFD. - 76 Included in the WS-Addressing specification are Web Service header elements that can be used to route - 77 messages in an asynchronous implementation. - Devices Profile for Web Services [DPWS] provides a common profile for secure Web service messaging, discovery, description, and eventing on resource-constrained devices. - 80 Web Services Business Process Execution Language [WSBPEL] defines a language for specifying - 81 business process behavior based on Web Services.
+This language can integrate MFDs as on and off - 82 ramps for documents in workflows including those in the office.